B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Knowledge: Percent

-A percentage is a special way of presenting a fraction.
+A percent is a special way of presenting a fraction.
 It is often used in everyday life.
 A numeric expression like 30% (which reads "thirty percent") is actually another notation for the number thirty hundredths, either \(\frac{{30}}{{100}}\) or 0.30.
-To facilitate understanding of the concept of percent, students must first be introduced to the relationship between the percent and the fraction with a denominator of 100, using concrete or semi-concrete materials.
+To facilitate understanding of the concept of percent, students must first be introduced to the relationship between the percent and the fraction with a denominator of 100, using concrete or visual (semi-concrete) materials.

 Example

-When exposed to the concept of ratio, students will realize that a percentage represents a ratio of 100 (for example, 30% represents the ratio 30:100).
+When introduced to the concept of ratio, students will realize that a percentage represents a ratio of 100 (for example, 30% represents the ratio 30:100).
 It is important to emphasize that a result expressed as a percentage does not mean that the quantity in question is necessarily composed of 100 parts, as explained in the following table.

 Relationship Between Percent and the Quantity 100